GPU Compute

 Badgr Compute API

-One API, two primitives: badgr serve for persistent endpoints, badgr run for one-off jobs.
+One API, three primitives: badgr serve for persistent endpoints, badgr run for one-off jobs, and badgr launch for coding and testing agents on a CPU VM.
 Fine-tuning, transcription, image generation, embeddings — these are all job types, not separate products.
 You don't configure compute providers.
 You run commands.

 1. Install and log in